You Have a Choice for Imaging Services

 With our MRI scanner, we offer various types of body imaging.
 Because magnetic resonance imaging – or MRI – can give such clear pictures, it is the most sensitive exam for many problems.
 For instance, an MRI often is used to diagnose sports injuries.
 Thanks to its precision, doctors can detect tears in tissue, tumors, swelling and problems with joints and bones.

 MRI pictures are amazingly clear and detailed.
-The technique – based on radiofrequency waves and a strong magnetic field rather than X-rays – helps identify cancer, heart and vascular disease, stroke, joint and musculoskeletal problems and other disorders.
+The technique – based on radiofrequency waves and a strong magnetic field rather than X-rays – helps identify cancer, vascular disease, stroke, joint and musculoskeletal problems and other disorders.

 Because there’s no radiation exposure to the patient, MRI has become popular as an alternative diagnostic tool.